compas-dev/compas_xr_unity_assembly/README.md

 ### Unity

 1. Open Unity Hub.
-In Projects, click on Open.
+In Projects, click on Open(MacOS) or ADD(Windows).
 Locate the folder you downloaded from GitHub "xr_baseproject" on the drive and add it.

    <img width="781" alt="Screenshot 2023-10-30 at 11 34 07" src="https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/cac60d2a-8f64-466f-a8da-d92565934d21">